 Thompson Square is one of the oldest public squares in Australia and is notable Construction for the large number of Colonial Georgian buildings which surround it.
-These are now mainly on the east and west sides where the important Macquarie Arms Hotel and Architect/s Doctor's Terrace are situated.
-A number of buildings suffer from enclosure and Builder/s superficial mutilations whilst rebuilding of the southern side is necessary to Date of Construction preserve its Colonial Character.
-Present
+These are now mainly on the east and west sides where the important Macquarie Arms Hotel and Doctor's Terrace are situated.
+A number of buildings suffer from enclosure and superficial mutilations whilst rebuilding of the southern side in mecessary to Construction preserve its Colonial Character.

-The centre of the square is also spoilt by a main road which slices diagonally through it and into a coutting, destroying the visual integrety of the space as was originally intended, being a gently sloping park space with minor access ways to Boundaries the buildings surrounding it.
-If the buildings were restored and replaced as neof proposed cessary and the road closed then Thompson Sqaure would become an outstanding exampl of Australian early 19th century town planning and urban design.
+The centre of the square is also spoilt by a main road which slices diagonally through it and into a coutting, destroying the visual integrety of the space as was originally intended, being a gently sloping park space with minor access ways to the buildings surrounding it.
+If the buildings were restored and replaced as necessary and the road closed then Thompson Sqaure would become an outstanding exampl of Australian early 19th century town planning and urban design.

-Beasons for listing
+Reasons for listing